MachineLearningLifeScience/poli-docs/docs/protein-optimization/contributing/a_new_problem.md

 │   └── register.py           # Definition and registration of the problem
 ```

 You can also have as many other files as you want.
-Think of the folder `.../problem_name` as a small project as of itself: you can have Python dependencies that will get appended to the path at runtime.
+Think of the folder `.../problem_name` as a small project as of itself: you can use any internal code you write here, since it'll be carried with `poli` at installation time.

 **For example:** let's take a look at the problem folder of `super_mario_bros`